altMITgcm/MITgcm/doc/contributing/contributing.rst

-A splashier way to outline a block, including a box label, is to employ what is termed in rst as an ‘admonition block’.
+(note the ``::`` would not appear in the output html) A splashier way to outline a block, including a box label, is to employ what is termed in rst as an ‘admonition block’.
 In the manual these are used to show calling trees and for describing subroutine inputs and outputs.
 An example of a subroutine input/output block is as follows: